-Updated April 21st, 2017: We here at Blacker Friday don’t just monitor all of the most popular Black Friday and Cyber Monday deals every year, but also track many of our favorite offers year-round.
-And because almost nothing gets us as exceeded as paying our taxes (yes, we’re joking, nobody we know like paying taxes), we wanted to let you know that there are a number of great deals available from TurboTax at the moment.
-Be sure to check out our TurboTax Deals page for a full list of discounts that you can take advantage of.
+Updated on monday March 25, 2019: We here at Blacker Friday don’t just monitor all of the most popular Black Friday and Cyber Monday deals, but also track many of our favorite offers year-round.
+And because almost nothing gets us as excited as paying our taxes (yes, we’re joking), we’re tracking all of this year’s best TurboTax deals and discounts between now and the April 15th deadline (which is quickly coming up!).

 Just so you know, in years past, TurboTax used to team up with some of the top banking and financial institutions to offer partner clients a break on their popular at home tax preparation software – Like what we’ve seen before from Bank of America.
-However, probably because everyone had access to the offers anyway, it appears that they have moved away from offering specific partner discounts and just offer a general discount for everyone from time to time.
+However, probably because everyone had access to the offers anyway (and spread like wildfire on sites like Reddit), it appears that they have moved away from offering specific partner discounts and just offer a general discount for everyone from time to time.
 Plus they probably had to pay their partners a commission or some sort of fee to get exposure on partner websites or newsletters.

-But wait… There’s another tax deal from Bank of America.
+But wait… There may be another tax deal from Bank of America.

-It looks like the folks at H&R Block have picked up where TurboTax has left off.
-They now offer Bank of America customers 10% cash back if you pay for your H&R Block tax service with a qualifying BofA credit or debit card (up to a maximum of $28.00 back).
-What’s nice about the offer is that it appears to be separate from any of the other H&R Block coupons out there right now so you can likely get a double discount if you’re lucky.
-Just hurry and pay by March 15th, 2017 to get it.
+The folks at H&R Block have picked up where TurboTax has left off.
+We’ve seen them offer Bank of America customers 10% cash back if you pay for your H&R Block tax service with a qualifying BofA credit or debit card (up to a maximum of $28.00 back).
+We haven’t seen it offered yet for the 2019 tax season but scroll down the page to see what was offered last last and where you could find it.

-To get the deal you will need to login to your online Bank of America account.
-Then navigate to the “cash back deals” link in the top bar.
+To search for the offer, you will need to login to your online Bank of America account.
+Once there, navigate to the “cash back deals” link in the top bar.
 It should look something like this below although it might vary depending on your client level (we have a basic account):

 On the main deals page the offer is amount the first five listed so you shouldn’t have any problems finding it.